kacgrzes/expo-template/README.md

 # @binarapps/expo-ts-template

-This is a template to be used with expo.
+This is a template to be used with react native and expo.
 It includes all the necessary stuff to start working with expo framework.
 It has the most popular packages included, so it's easier to start coding the app itself without all the necessary boilerplate setup.
-It has:

-Version in the `package.json` is one to one the latest expo on which the template was tested.

 ## Why to use?